rwblokzijl/Msc-thesis-EuroToken/thesis.md

 2. Scale to the size of the European Union
 3. Preventing unsanctioned money creation
 4. Price stability
-5. Disaster resilience through off-line transfer ability
+5. Disaster resilience through offline transfer ability

 ## Trade-offs around double spending, scalability and decentralisation

-When designing a modern digital payment system with the ability to transfer funds off-line, Peer-to-Peer systems and Distributed Ledger Technologies (DLTs) are a worthwhile case study.
+When designing a modern digital payment system with the ability to transfer funds offline, Peer-to-Peer systems and Distributed Ledger Technologies (DLTs) are a worthwhile case study.
 Since Bitcoin in 2008, various crypto-currencies have iterated on the idea of a fully decentralized currency.
 After 12 years of development a number of trade-offs are becoming visible that show the